sst/sst/www/docs/design-principles.md

 });
 ```

-We could go further and customize one of the routes.
+We could go even further and specifically customize one of the routes.

 ```js {7-12}
 new Api(this, "Api", {